Troubleshooting & Debugging

 ./docker/docker-helper.sh dev logs

-./docker/docker-helper.sh dev logs sparkyfitness-frontend
+./docker/docker-helper.sh dev logs -f sparkyfitness-frontend

 Container Inspection

-- List running containers:
+List running containers:

 ./docker/docker-helper.sh dev ps

-- Execute commands in container:
+Execute commands in containers:

 docker exec -it sparkyfitness-frontend-1 sh